 If you're looking for some action, look no further than Queenstown.
 This coastal town sits on the shore of Lake Wakatipu and has a lot to offer if you are looking for a thrill.
 You can check off bungy jumping and wine drinking off of your to-do list after visiting Queenstown.
 Get your thrills at AJ Hackett's bungy site as you plummet through mid air or hike Queenstown Hill before heading to a local winery.
 You simply must try the Otago Pinot Noir.
 The nightlife here is a party lover's dream!

 Kaikoura is located at the bottom of the Seaward Kaikoura Range.
 This town certainly isn't as lively as Queenstown, but the marine life and stunning scenes fully compensate for that.
 At Kaikoura, you will be able to spot Sperm Whales and dolphins.
-You can even sign up for swimming with the dolphins or a whale watching tour that guarantees a whale sighting.
+You can even sign up for a dolphin or whale watching tour that guarantees a whale sighting.
 Kaikoura offers a few spots to grab a drink and a bakery that makes the best meat pies.

 6. Bay of Islands

-Just north of Auckland, the Bay of Islands is the ultimate backpacker's destination.
+Just north of Auckland, the Bay of Islands is the ultimate tourist destination.
 White sand beaches meet stunning blue waters on these tropical islands.
 Paihia is the place to be while you are visiting the Bay of Islands.
-It's right on the water and it's brimming with bars and hostels.
-In the Bay of Islands, you can sunbathe, swim with dolphins, go diving and kayaking, and hop from island to island.
+It's right on the water and it's brimming with bars, hotels and hostels.
+In the Bay of Islands, you can sunbathe, go dolphin watching, go diving and kayaking, and hop from island to island.

 7. Coromandel Peninsula